tungpt91/tungpt91/README.md

 - 👋 Hi, I’m @tungpt91
 - 👀 I’m interested in code
-- 🌱 I’m currently learning python for machine learning
+- 🌱 I’m currently learning ST in Beckhoff PLC
 - 💞️ I’m looking to collaborate on this application
 - 📫 Please contact me by mail: thanhtungqn91@gmail.com